couchbaselabs/GrocerySync-Android/README.md

 (This may be enabled by default, but it's good to double check since it's a required dependency in order to get the android support library: 'com.android.support:support-v4:13.0.0' )

-## Configuring a database
+## Configuring a remote sync gateway (optional)

-GrocerySync is designed to sync all of its data to a Sync Gateway instance, so it needs a valid URL.
+GrocerySync can be configured to do a two way sync all of its data to a Sync Gateway instance, so it needs a valid URL.

 * Configure the hardcoded DATABASE_URL in the MainActivity.java file to the URL of your Sync Gateway instance.  (there is also a value in the Settings that can be used, which will override the hardcoded default)
 * Create a DB named `grocery-test` on the Sync Gateway instance.